ldb477/STC/README.md

 # STC
 Space Traffic Control

-This just a tech demo proof of concept for a space game where you (the Space Traffic Controller) must communicate over a walkie-talkie type comms channel in order to learn more about who they are and what is on their ship.
+This just a tech demo proof of concept for a space game where you (the Space Traffic Controller) must communicate over a walkie-talkie type comms channel with a space ship captain in order to learn more about who they are and what is on their ship.
 Because this is using OpenAI's GPT3 text generation, you can have a lot of fun with what you and the space ship captain talk about.
 You can even make a new prompt that gives the ship's captain an ulterior motive.

 To Play: